-The Group assesses the defendants in the matters funded by the Group prior to entering into any agreement to provide funding, and continues this assessment during the course of funding.
-Wherever possible the Group ensures that security for settlement sums is provided, or settlement funds are placed into solicitors' trust accounts.
-As at 30 June 2012, 19% of the Group's receivables were not under any such security.
+The Group assesses the defendants in the matters funded by the Group prior to entering into any agreement to provide funding and continues this assessment during the course of funding.
+Wherever possible the Group ensures that security for settlement sums is provided, or the settlement funds are placed into solicitors' trust accounts.
+As at 30 June 2013, a significant portion of the Group's receivables were not under any such security.
 However, the Group's continual monitoring of the defendants' financial capacity mitigates this risk.